brokensandals/blunt-instrument/README.md

 Requires [node](https://nodejs.org) and [npm](https://www.npmjs.com).

-Clone this repo and run `npm install` to install dependencies.
+Clone this repo and run `npm install` to install dependencies, then run `npx lerna bootstrap` to link the packages together.

 Run `npm test` or `npm test:watch` to run the unit tests.